-In addition to customs duty, import VAT of 20%, or 10% in cases of certain goods (please see Section 3.7.3 above), applies to imported goods.
-Import VAT is deductible under the same conditions applicable for deduction of VAT on supplies rendered in the Slovak Republic.
+When importing goods into the Slovak Republic, the customs-related provisions apply equally to the VAT incurred by such import.
+Import VAT of 20%, or 10% in cases of certain goods (please see Section 3.7.3 above), applies to imported goods.
+Import VAT is deductible under the same conditions applicable to the deduction of VAT on supplies rendered in the Slovak Republic.